precice/tutorials/perpendicular-flap/README.md

 * OpenFOAM (solidDisplacementFoam).
 For more information, have a look at the [OpenFOAM plateHole tutorial](https://www.openfoam.com/documentation/tutorial-guide/5-stress-analysis/5.1-stress-analysis-of-a-plate-with-a-hole).
 The solidDisplacementFoam solver only supports linear geometry.
 For general solid mechanics procedures in OpenFOAM, see solids4foam.

 * solids4foam.
 Like for CalculuX, the geometrically linear solver is used by default.
-For more information, see the [solids4foam documentation](https://bitbucket.org/philip_cardiff/solids4foam-release/src/master/documentation/overview.md)
+For more information, see the [solids4foam documentation](https://bitbucket.org/philip_cardiff/solids4foam-release/src/master/documentation/overview.md) This case currently (August 2022) only works with the `nextRelease` branch of solids4foam, which is only compatible with up to OpenFOAM v2012 and OpenFOAM 9 (as well as foam-extend, with which the OpenFOAM-preCICE adapter is not compatible).

 ## Running the Simulation